 TT the Bear's, Arlington Street Church, the Blacksmith House,

-Diamond Jim's, Johnny D's, Jacques, the Ocean's Inn (Provincetown, MA), the Hi-Hat Club (Providence, RI), The Inn on Newfound Lake (Bridgewater, NH), Spring Island (off the coast of SC), Star Island (off the coast of NH), and the Westbeth Performance Center (NYC).
+Diamond Jim's, Johnny D's, Jacques, the Ocean's Inn (Provincetown, MA), the Hi-Hat Club (Providence, RI), The Inn on Newfound Lake (Bridgewater, NH), Spring Island (off the coast of SC), Star Island (off the coast of NH), the Westbeth Performance Center (NYC), and Yin Par Le Garcon Chinois (Shanghai).

 The Living Room Lab